 The XML feed is recommended as an alternative to the standard IPTC7901 wire message format and is superior in many ways.
 Customers are strongly advised to migrate to the XML service if they are currently using the wire formats for election data e.g. TTY or Dataformat

-Delivery is by FTP Pull from the Press Association’s servers.
+Delivery is by FTP Pull from PA’s servers.

 To gain access, email firstname.lastname@example.org, giving the IP address from which you are connecting.
 You will then receive the login details for live and test accounts to access the PA FTP servers.

-You will need to use an FTP client to access the Press Associations servers and download the files.
+You will need to use an FTP client to access the PA servers and download the files.
 Although this can be done manually, to become familiar with the message, in the long term this should be an automatic process in your system.

-Please note that at this time the Press Association does not offer an election API that permits data to be retrieved on demand.
+Please note that at this time PA does not offer an election API that permits data to be retrieved on demand.
 This will be reviewed in the future.
 However the XML service does provide a full range of data requirements and is always evolving due to customer feedback.

 Customer technical requirements

 The election XML is generated in real-time, so that it may be used to obtain the very latest results and state of election.
 Although the XML is human readable, customers are strongly advised to invest in the development of a system to download and ingest the XML automatically as it is generated.
 Only by doing this will the benefit of the real-time service be obtained.
 The following basic technical requirements are essential for the handling of the elections XML.

 - FTP Client capability: In order to login, list and download the XML files from the FTP servers, customers will need to use code libraries that provide standard FTP client capabilities.
 This common and usually available in most languages and development frameworks.